© 2002-2013

 First off, we should all thank the moderators and coders for providing us with this excellent resource.
 I've begun cross-posting some of my reviews (old and new) to contribute to the effort, that I might provide some information and opinion on releases where there is little or none.
 I'm not a poet laureate, but I do hope I get some points across.

 I've been a long listener of metal music since the late 70s, when my cousin would pass off records to me as a tyke.
 Before I could even make the distinction of what was beating on my eardrums.
 Started with Judas Priest, KISS and Motörhead, and you could argue it was all downhill from there.
 These days I listen to everything from Merzbow, depressive black metal and brutal death to J-pop and film/game scores.
-I'm a musician myself, but I haven't been performing in metal bands for a few years now.
+I'm a musician myself, but I haven't been performing in metal bands for a few years now, thus writing about the style helps me keep up to date on all the newest releases, styles, and scenes, while giving back something to this music which has always been there for me, through both the good times and the bad.

 Personal virtues when attempting to critique music: Honesty to the artist.
 Honesty to the reader.
 Honesty to the artist's promoters, labels, etc. Most importantly, honesty to oneself.
 An accurate assessment of value to the fan.
 To the non-fan.
 Points always awarded for originality, but originality does not automatically imply quality.
-No one is perfect, so I'll edit errors when I encounter them, both grammatical and factual.
+No one is perfect, so I'll edit errors when I encounter them, both grammatical and factual (don't be too shy to point one out).
 No pandering to scenesters.
-No pandering to hipsters.
 No pandering to poseurs.
 No automatic dismissals based on sub-genre.
 No political or contrarian scores or motives.
 No sacred cows.
+No 'revenge' reviews.
 No concern for 'consensus' opinion.
-No decaf.

 The following is a breakdown of my review scores, both here and on the blog where they are originally posted: